-When looking to reduce risk, it can help to work with a company that understands what could happen in an ecommerce environment and knows how best to mitigate the situation.
-Whether you are a large company or a small business, protecting your ecommerce website and digital assets means you are also protecting your customers and their data.
+When looking to reduce risk, it helps to work with a company that understands the ecommerce environment and knows how best to mitigate any situations that arise.
+Whether you are a large company or a small business just starting out, protecting your ecommerce website and digital assets means you are also protecting your customers and their data.

 Rewind is a leading provider of BaaS apps.
 Since 2015, Rewind has helped over 100,000 businesses back up their data on Shopify, QuickBooks Online, BigCommerce, GitHub, Trello, and more.
 Start your trial today.